Agitators

 High shear mixers are rotor stator mixers, shear reactors, and shear homogenizers that are used for emulsification.
 They have high rotor tip speeds, high shear rates, localized energy dissipation rates, and a higher power consumption rate than ordinary mixers.
 Shearing is the stress that the blades or impellers of a mixer place on a liquid.
 The rotor directs a liquid outward to the stator, which creates a shear in the process.
 Variable speeds of the rotor make it possible to tailor the amount of shearing energy required to meet the needs of an application.
 The term shear is a reference to the stress placed on immiscible liquids by the mixing blades or impellers.

-An inline emulsifier is a type of high shear mixer that has a rotor and stator.
-As with rotor stator mixers and high shear mixers, the rotor rotates at high speed to draw the immiscible liquids through the stator where the liquids endure high shearing forces to disperse small droplets throughout the liquid.
-The result of the process is a highly stable emulsion.
+An inline emulsifier is a specific type of high-shear mixer featuring a rotor and stator assembly.
+Similar to rotor-stator mixers and other high-shear mixers, the rotor operates at high speeds to pull immiscible liquids through the stator.
+This process subjects the liquids to intense shearing forces, leading to the dispersion of tiny droplets throughout the mixture.
+The result is a highly stable emulsion.

 Multi shaft mixers have more than one shaft and can include two, three, or four shafts.
 Their mixing elements can be blades, paddles, or have a helical shape, which are used in accordance with various applications.
 As with all forms of emulsification equipment, multi shaft mixers supply sufficient power to change droplet size for the emulsification process.
 They can handle a wide range of immiscible liquids efficiently and effectively and can be customized to the needs of any application.